Summary of Approach

 Make It Easy for Them to Judge You Think of your resume as a product made for someone else’s convenience, not just a history of your jobs.
 Your main goal is to be the easiest candidate to understand.
 When you make it mentally effortless to read about your past, the recruiter will automatically think of that feeling of "ease" when they think about your skills.

-Show Your Biggest Wins Quickly In today's fast job market, the candidate who shows the most value with the least effort wins.
-You get ahead by using clear visual structure so that your major successes are impossible to miss.
+Show Your Biggest Wins Quickly The candidate who shows the most value with the least effort wins.
+Clear visual structure gets you ahead, making your major successes impossible to miss.
 Success is when a stranger can quickly see what you achieved without having to search for it.

-Use Formats That Always Work Being truly professional means your work functions well in all situations.
-By using common, standard formats that look good on any screen or device, you show that you are dependable and think ahead.
+Use Formats That Always Work True professionalism means your work functions well in all situations.
+Using common, standard formats that look good on any screen or device shows that you are dependable and think ahead.
 You protect your job chances by removing any risk of technical problems, so your message stays clear whether seen on a computer or a phone.

 A Quick Look at Resume Font Rules